 Because there are many different types of car accidents, there is no one set definition.
 Many people define a car accident as a collision between two vehicles that results in injuries and property damage.
-However, some car accidents only involve one vehicle, yet still have the potential to result in injuries and property damage.
+However, some car accidents only involve one vehicle, yet still can cause injuries and property damage.

 While these “accidents” are usually unintentional, injured drivers and passengers still have legal recourse options when pursuing compensation.
-If you or a loved one were injured in a car accident, you may choose to work with a personal injury lawyer who can help you pursue financial recovery.
+If you or a loved one was injured in a car accident, you might choose to work with your personal injury lawyer.
+Our team can help you pursue financial recovery.

-The National Highway Traffic Safety Administration (NHTSA) lists several motorist behaviors that are considered to be “risky.”
-These behaviors are among the actions that could make a driver responsible for your losses.
+The National Highway Traffic Safety Administration (NHTSA) lists several motorist behaviors that many consider “risky.”
+These behaviors could make a driver responsible for your losses.

 - Running a red light